klangfreund/LUFSMeter/docs/distribution/howToCreatADistributionDMG.rst

 2. customize the dmg
 --------------------

-- Customize the content and look to your liking.
+- Customize the content and the look as you desire.
     - Hint: Command-J -> Always open in icon view
+    - Open the terminal to create a shortcut (static link) to e.g. the audio-unit folder: ln -s ~/Library/Audio/Plug-Ins/Components/ Components

 3. compress the dmg
 -------------------